LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 1. Professional profile photo uploaded

-Upload a high-resolution headshot where your face fills approximately 60% of the frame against a neutral or blurred background.
-The image must be taken within the last two years and reflect your current appearance.
-Profiles with professional photos receive significantly more connection requests than those without.
-If you are using a phone, shoot in natural light facing a window - avoid overhead artificial lighting.
+Upload a high-resolution headshot where your face fills approximately 60% of the frame against a neutral or softly blurred background.
+The image must be taken within the last two years and reflect your current appearance - not your appearance from a previous role or decade.
+Profiles with professional photos receive significantly more connection requests and recruiter messages than profiles without photos, and profiles with visibly outdated photos undermine the credibility of everything else on the page.

 2. Custom LinkedIn banner designed and uploaded